Nadavbm/gobulenat/README.md

 ### roadmap

 - set signup form and write to database `/signup`

+- write signup forms to database

+- login form on `/` and redirect from all pages unless have a token

 - set auth methhod to read email\password from database `/`

-- say hello to user from home page `/home`
+- say hello to user from home page `/profile/${user}`

+- set style css for header (done)

+### isues

+solve db migration problem